Antoninbln/board-assistant/README.md

 ## What's the project ?
-Board assistant is a personal project which consist on showing different information on a screen (list non-exaustive) :
+Board assistant is a personal project which consists on showing different information on a screen (list non-exaustive) :
 - Bus hours
 - Weather
 - And it can play spotify songs thanks to vocal recognition